luckydizzier/DDS-Controller/docs/tests/test_coverage.md

 `go test ./... -coverprofile=coverage.out`

-Execution failed because the module dependencies (for the Fyne GUI) could not be downloaded in the current environment.
-The proxy blocked requests to `storage.googleapis.com` which hosts the modules.
+Both the original attempt and a second run on **2025‑06‑18 12:02 CEST** failed because the required modules (for the Fyne GUI) could not be downloaded.
+The proxy blocked requests to `storage.googleapis.com`.

-No coverage data was produced.
-A placeholder `coverage.out` file is kept for reference.
+As a result, `coverage.out` only contains the header line and the overall coverage reported by `go tool cover` is **0%**.

 ## Next Steps